-It is usually very difficult for students to find any type of job abroad, primarily because of the relatively high local unemployment rates.
+It is usually very difficult for students to find any type of job abroad, especially if there are high local unemployment rates.
 Furthermore, a foreigner may not work abroad without a work permit, and ordinarily a work permit is not issued by the government in any instance when a foreigner is seeking to fill a position for which local citizens are qualified and available.
 Therefore, students are urged not to go abroad with the hope of supporting themselves by finding work.

-If you are planning to work/research remotely for a department or faculty member while you are abroad, you must receive permission to do so from the Global Operations Committee (firstname.lastname@example.org).
+If you are planning to work or do research remotely for a department or faculty member while you are abroad, you must receive permission to do so from the Global Operations Committee (firstname.lastname@example.org).
 There are a number of issues that need to be addressed (immigration, tax, wage and hour laws, risk management, etc.).
-In most cases you will not be allowed to remain on U.S. payroll.
+In most cases you will not be allowed to remain on the U.S. payroll.
 In addition, some employment situations are discouraged by immersion programs.
 Please contact email@example.com for assistance.